tellor-io/dataSpecs/README.md

   - `Description`
   - `Data Type`
   - `Value Specifications`
-- The parameter order required by the query `Descriptor`.
+- The parameter order required by the query `Descriptor`
 - Valid Parameter Sets
   - A list of valid parameter sets that are expected to be supported by reporters
 - Active Parameter Sets (optional)